-With T8aminik, she founded in 2013 the non-profit organization KINA8AT-Together, whose mission is to enable healing and cultural reconnection for the First Nations, in addition to promoting reconciliation and sharing of Indigenous cultures with all.
-The Kina8at (pronounce Kinawat) team offers a variety of training and healing programs for Indigenous and non-Indigenous people.
+With T8aminik, she founded in 2013 the non-profit organization KINA8AT, and in 2020 the Dominique Rankin Foundation, both of which have the mission of fostering healing and cultural reconnection among First Peoples, as well as promoting reconciliation and sharing of indigenous cultures with all.
 This joint mission brings Marie-Josée and T8aminik to work on national and international levels.

-Marie-Josée is the author of best-seller On nous appelait les Sauvages (which will be published in English in the fall of 2019).
+Marie-Josée is the author of best-seller On nous appelait les Sauvages (which will be published in English in the fall of 2020 with Vidacom under the title They called us Savages).
 She also wrote La Leçon de Sitar ou l'Art de vibrer de toutes ses cordes.

 COMMITTEES AND COUNCILS